Battle of Párkány: First stage

 On October 6, 1683, the Polish army reached the environs of Párkány.
 The army commanders advised caution, suggesting the advanced guards should rest for a day.
 Instead, Sobieski decided to surprise the Ottoman army by attacking it with his cavalry.
 On October 7, 1683, a Polish force of around 5,000 under Sobieski advanced in a rather disorganized manner towards the Ottoman positions.
 A Polish dragoon regiment under Stefan Bidziński was leading the advance.
 Suddenly a mass of Ottoman cavalry surged forward to attack them.
 The dragoon regiment was caught completely by surprise—it did not even have the match-cords of its muskets lit—and was quickly overwhelmed.
-The surviving dragoons fled back in panic into Sobieski's main force, closely followed by the Turkish horse, and forced the Poles to beat a hasty retreat to the safety of the Imperial army, which was following several kilometers behind.
+The surviving dragoons fled back in panic into Sobieski's main force, closely followed by the Turkish horseman, and forced the Poles to beat a hasty retreat to the safety of the Imperial army, which was following several kilometers behind.
 The Polish army lost around 1,000 soldiers; only the intervention of the Imperial cavalry prevented the Ottoman troops from causing far heavier losses.